KumaTea/pytorch-aarch64/README.md

 A fatal bug is encountered and [this patch][24] is applied while building PyTorch v1.6.0.
 The patch has been merged into mainstream in later versions.

+### About `torchvision` v0.9.1

+Starting from `torchvision` v0.9.1,
+`manylinux` wheels are officially provided via both [its indexes][49] and PyPI.
+However, since they do not contain necessary backends (< 1MB) and may require extra installations, this project will continue to build `torchvision` wheels.

 ### `RuntimeError` while importing